No, This Fed Is A Hawk In Dove's Clothing

 It was two months after she was officially appointed to the job and a little over a month before she would finally take command that former Fed Chair Ben Bernanke helped start to set the table for the Yellen turn in monetary policy by initiating the taper of QE3 asset purchases in December 2013.
 But it has been since Yellen assumed the job in February 2014 that the Fed has been on a steady, albeit gradual, tightening path ever since.

 Granted, I have been a vocal critic of the Fed in my writings on Seeking Alpha over the years for being far too accommodative with their monetary policy for far too long during the post crisis period.
 But credit must be given where it is due.
-For over her more than three year tenure in running the Federal Reserve, Yellen has succeeded in first extracting the central bank from what had been introduced as a boundless asset purchase program in QE3 at its introduction in late 2012 and launch in 2013 before the end of her first year in late 2014.
+For over her more than three-year tenure in running the Federal Reserve, Yellen has succeeded in first extracting the central bank from what had been introduced as a boundless asset purchase program in QE3 at its introduction in late 2012 and launch in 2013 before the end of her first year in late 2014.

 In the time since, she has managed to raise interest rates off of the zero bound through four separate quarter point interest rate increases in the two plus years that followed.
 This is notable in and of itself, as no other central banker in history has succeeded in nabbing any more than two interest rate increases after first visiting the zero bound with interest rates.

-In addition, she has laid out a course for further interest rate increases going forward including one more quarter point by the end of 2017 as well as three more in 2018 and 2019, which would result in the effective normalization of interest rates at around 3% if they are able to pull it off before the next recession strikes (HUGE "if", but credit must be given for laying out the road map).
+In addition, she has laid out a course for further interest rate increases going forward including one more quarter point by the end of 2017 as well as three more in 2018 and 2019, which would result in the effective normalization of interest rates at around 3% if they are able to pull it off before the next recession strikes (HUGE "if," but credit must be given for laying out the road map).

 Lastly, the Yellen Fed has also just introduced a plan to begin shrinking the balance sheet that could grow to a rate of as much as $600 billion per year.

 I have been critical of the Fed in recent years, but my agitation has focused more on the slower pace of tightening than the tightening itself.
 For when reflecting on Yellen's tenure since the start in February, virtually everything she has done has been in the overall direction of monetary tightening, not easing.
 Although she entered in the most dovish environment in history, she has been consistently hawkish throughout in bringing U.S. monetary policy as far as she has back to the center.

 Still a long way to go that could have gone at a faster pace along the way, but progress nonetheless.
-And when history reflects on the excesses that were accumulated during the post crisis period that will eventually need to be unwound, it should be the likes of Ben Bernanke, European Central Bank (ECB) President Mario Draghi and Bank of Japan (BOJ) Governor Haruhiko Kuroda where the future ire should be concentrated, not on Janet Yellen.
+And when history reflects on the excesses that were accumulated during the post crisis period that will eventually need to be unwound, it should be the likes of Ben Bernanke, the European Central Bank (ECB) President Mario Draghi and Bank of Japan (BOJ) Governor Haruhiko Kuroda where the future ire should be concentrated, not on Janet Yellen.

 So put simply, Janet Yellen has been a hawk in dove's clothing since taking the helm of the Fed.
 And kudos to her for convincing the markets otherwise for so many years since.
 But then again, today's markets will believe anything it hears that is bullish for stock prices (NASDAQ:QQQ).
 It's an easy target.